 Event categorisation requires a minimum of six (6) weeks advance notice.
 It is important to note that, if an application is submitted too close to the date of the event, there is a strong possibility that the National Police Commissioner will not categorise the event, and MSA will be unable to issue an organising permit.
 The obvious solution is to ensure that events are planned well in advance.

-The various Local Authorities play a pivotal role in this process, and grading certificates for existing stadiums and venues must now be obtained for permanent motorsport venues, to be in place by 01st September 2015.
+The various Local Authorities play a pivotal role in this process, and grading certificates for existing stadiums and venues must now be obtained for permanent motorsport venues.

 It is very important to note that, in terms of the Act, all venues that have not obtained a venue grading certificate will fall foul of government legislation.
 It is required that every facility hosting an event in South Africa (including churches, guest houses, hotels, wedding facilities, schools, shopping centres, etc.) has a grading certificate in place.
 The relevant certificate has to be applied for from the relevant local JOC and Fire Department.